-Getting hot under the collar is about as good for your forklifts as it is for you.
+The hot Summer months are upon us and heat is your forklift’s number one enemy.
 Heat results in increased engine wear, part failure and lift truck maintenance expenses.
 Like most other facets of your operation, an ounce of prevention is worth a pound of cure, and keeping your engine operating at recommended manufacturer temperatures will improve your productivity and bottom line.

 If your lift trucks are inspected as part of a regular planned maintenance program with inspections being performed by trained lift truck professionals, it is likely that these elements of your cooling system are being inspected and abnormal wear is being brought to your attention.
 However, one oversight and the end result could be a repair bill mounting into the thousands.
 Keeping your cool includes: